-.05 The provisions of paragraph (d) of this Rule shall be in effect during a pilot set to end on [December 10, 2010] April 11, 2011.
-During the pilot, the term "Circuit Breaker Securities" shall mean the securities included in the S&P 500[®] Index, the Russell 1000[®] Index, as well as a pilot list of Exchange Traded Products.
+.05 The provisions of paragraph (d) of this Rule shall be in effect during a pilot set to end on [April 11, 2011] the earlier of August 11, 2011 or the date on which a limit up / limit down mechanism to address extraordinary market volatility, if adopted, applies.
+During the pilot, the term "Circuit Breaker Securities" shall mean the securities included in the S&P 500® Index, the Russell 1000® Index, as well as a pilot list of Exchange Traded Products.